Baseball Metrics

 Stuff+

 Stuff+ is a model-driven pitch quality metric that evaluates velocity, movement, and release characteristics.
-Centered at 100, it gives a clean read on whether a pitcher's raw arsenal is above or below average regardless of results — which makes it particularly valuable for prospect evaluation.
+Centered at 100, it gives a clean read on whether a pitcher's raw arsenal is above or below average regardless of results - which makes it particularly valuable for prospect evaluation.
+Read more on how pitch arsenal design affects call-up probability.

 | Level | Stuff+ |